 3 Important Facts You Need to Know Before Receiving Your ESA

-- Only a qualified mental health professional in your province can issue an ESA letter.
+- Only a qualified mental health professional who can practice in your province can issue an ESA letter.

 - ESAs are not yet officially recognized as assistance animals in Alberta.

-- ESAs have the same rights as pets in Alberta, so if it’s “pet-friendly” you can take your ESA.
+- ESAs only have the same rights as pets in Alberta, so as long as a place is “pet-friendly,” you can take your ESA there.

 Where to Start the Search for Your Ideal ESA!